vratantchauhan/React-amazon-clone/README.md

 # React-amazon-clone
+Built an Amazon clone using Firebase for authentication and deployment and payment processing using Stripe API.
-Built using React JS and hosted on firebase.
+Developed using React and state management using Context API with hooks.